 We find that the reform affected students' enrollment decisions, partially through a change in the supply of private schools.
 For each \$1,000 increase in per student funding, a public elementary or middle school's enrollment increased by 36 students.
 The supply of private schooling was indeed responsive to the public school reform.
 If a public school received a \$1,000 funding increase per student, we find that a local private school was 4.8 percentage points more likely to close in the six years following the reform.
 This constitutes 30% of the baseline closure rate.
 We develop and estimate a model that attributes 32% of the total public school enrollment effect to increased school exit and reduced school entry.
-This enrollment shift from the private to public sector increased the cost of the reform by 23%.
 Finally, we find that while the reform improved student achievement at the public schools that received additional funding, the sorting of some students from private to public schools may have led them to lower-quality schools.
 This sorting potentially undid some of the reform's positive achievement effect.
 Our findings demonstrate the importance of the private school sector in policy design.
 Endogenous private school exit, or "crowd out," can alter students' choice sets in ways that amplify enrollment shifts and drive changes in aggregate achievement.